akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing-auction.md

 # Auction example

+@@@ note

+This sample uses the direct database replication through `ReplicatedEventSourcing.commonJournalConfig`, which is no longer is recommended, however the actual Replicated Event Sourcing auction implementation is still useful as an example of how to design and implement a replicated entity.

+@@@

 In this example we want to show that real-world applications can be implemented by designing events in a way that they don't conflict.
 In the end, you will end up with a solution based on a custom CRDT.